-Jewish life in Britain is diverse and well integrated into wider society.
-Government and others cite the Jewish community as the benchmark of successful minority integration.
-On campus this translates to Jewish students generally having a positive and rewarding experience.
+Jewish life in Britain is diverse and the Jewish community are well integrated into wider society.
+On campus this translates to Jewish students overwhelmingly having a positive and rewarding experience.

-There is debate about the importance of modern day antisemitism.
-Some argue it is insignificant, whilst others believe that antisemitism in Britain threatens the entire minimise the threat of antisemitism will compare it to other types of discrimination problem is not that severe.
-This is not argument also fails to take into account the unique characteristics of the discrimination faced by different minorities.
-We should be able to agree that where any form of antisemitism exists, it should be opposed just as any form of racism would rightly be.
+There is debate about the issue of modern day antisemitism.
+Some argue it is insignificant, whilst others believe that we live in dangerous times and the scale of antisemitism in Britain threatens the entire Jewish community.

+Often, those who choose to deny or minimise the threat of antisemitism will compare it to other types of discrimination and argue that, in relative terms, the problem is not that severe.
+This is not a serious approach to racism.

+Any discrimination or bigotry is too much, and there is no league table of fails to take into account the unique characteristics of the discrimination faced by different minorities.
+We should be able to agree that where any form of antisemitism exists, it should be opposed just as any form of racism and discrimination would.